I Took CBD Oil For 30 Days Straight: Here's Why I Can't Stop Talking About It

 That month my cramps were significantly less intense (which I'm sure is due to several factors), but I decided to take a dose of the oil instead of two Advil and see what happened.
 It took away my cramps within 30 minutes, the same as a typical over-the-counter pain pill.* I would say I was surprised, but I was genuinely hoping it would work and was overjoyed when it did.

-The idea of an "overall sense of well-being" that I saw in the product description for Lord Jones' CBD gummies really resonated with me.
-I'm still me and get anxious, emotional, and blue, but knowing that I have this in my toolbox is comforting and really (as cheesy as it sounds) helps me feel more like me.
+I'm still me and get stressed, emotional, and blue, but knowing that I have this in my toolbox is comforting and really (as cheesy as it sounds) helps me feel more like me.

 How to take it.